cboulanger/raptor-client/README.md

 # Raptor RPC Client

-An transport-agnostic RPC client that follows the JSON-RPC 2.0 spec.
+A transport-agnostic RPC client that follows the JSON-RPC 2.0 spec.
 Works in the browser and on the server.

 ## Installation